JacobFuller65/NBAcomparisons/README.md

 * A former college player said, "Personally I say their impact while on the floor.
 Stats are difficult because they don't necessarily tell the teams/players play styles.
 The important stats to me are +/- , efficiency, total shot % are important."

+* Stats are measurements,

+Think about
+1. What are we measuring?

+2. How does it impact winning?

+* Stats require context
+1. How can teammates impact stats
+2. How do team/league tactics & strategies impact the measurements?

+* What question are we asking, and what might be missing?
+  1. "shooting skill" is not the same as field goal percentage
+  2. Player value is not equal to per game pts/reb/ast

 Some key statistics I will be exploring (with pros and cons) :